simh/simh/README.md

 - Simh global/startup configuration commands can be contained in the first of simh.ini found in: 1) The current working directory, 2) The User login directory, 3) The directory containing the simulator executable, 4) The ~/Library/Preferences directory, 5) The /Library/Preferences directory, or 6) The /etc directory.
 - Enhanced Ethernet functionality on macOS which leverages the OS provided vmnet capabilities.
 This is available on all intel and Apple Silicon macOS systems starting with Catalina (10.15) which was released in 2019.
 - SCP IF command supports RegEx comparisons.
+- Windows builds are supported running all versions of Microsoft Visual Studio, including the most recent VS2026.

 #### All simulators build cleanly under OpenVMS on ia64 systems.